South to Alaska

 We got back on the South Klondike Highway and made many more stops like at the Yukon / British Columbia border, Fraser Lookout and the Welcome to Alaska sign.
 At some point, we changed time zones and gained an hour.

-We arrived at the Holland America Skagway Inn around 4:30pm.
+We arrived at the Holland America Skagway Inn ($272.15 CAD / night not including taxes and fees) around 4:30pm.
 So in total it took us eight hours to get here.
 We got checked in and headed downtown to check out the shops.
 Many of them were closing early today because of the summer solstice party.
 Even though there were three cruise ships in port, the town was not busy at all.
 We drove over to Skagway Fish Company where we enjoyed some Alaskan Halibut and Chips for supper.
 There is nothing quite like having fresh fish.

 Afterwards we drove up to the Skagway Lookout for its great view of the town.
 We headed back and went to the Elks Summer Solstice Party.
 There was live entertainment along with food vendors.
 We knew we were not going to make it to 12;24am so it was back to the hotel to call it a day.